up

 • Coordinate and provide public education to ensure the resilience of our communities during disasters.

-• Coordinate Homeland Security policies and priorities such as for grant-seeking, management, and reporting.
+• Coordinate Homeland Security policies and priorities for grant-seeking, management, and reporting.

 anchor